LynHJ/SupervisedML-PredictingCreditRisk/README.md

 In my opinion, the performance of Logistic Regression's prediction could be better as Random Forest Classifier would performance better when the data set has many variables.

-Conclusion:
+<u>Conclusion</u>:

 Compared to two results from two different classifiers, the output is the same as my prediction.
 The Logistic Regression model had a higher accuracy score 0.92 while the Random Forest Classifier model had 0.86.